 Mental health can take a hit, too, with as many as 68 percent of women going through perimenopause developing depressive symptoms.
 Anxiety can creep in as well, adding to the rollercoaster of emotional and physical changes happening during this time.
 While there are few studies about anxiety and perimenopause, some evidence finds the incidence of anxiety disorder in menopausal women is as high as 25 percent.
 Changes in physical health, such as thyroid issues or sleep disturbances due to night sweats, can also contribute to anxiety and depression.

-Dr Craig says while there is an increase in awareness of the need for Menopausal Hormone Therapy (MHT), amongst women, many women still leave their GP appointment without a prescription and continue to suffer.
+Dr Craig says while there is an increase in awareness of the need for menopausal hormonal therapy (MHT), amongst women, many women still leave their GP appointment without a prescription and continue to suffer.

 ‘Improving education and creating more open dialogues about menopause could help bridge these gaps, enhancing both understanding and support for women navigating this stage of life,’ she says.